nemild/hack-the-media/README.md

 - **Fact Distortion Field**: Motivated parties often create a "fact distortion field" in media that justifies their parochial views; they do this by encouraging content that supports their views and paying scientists/engineers to support these views
 - **Building antibodies**: Scientists and engineers deeply benefit from getting things “right” in their job; to do the best job, critical for us to identify ways our data sources are influenced — and how to partially unbias them

+### Content Playbook
+These are common content strategies that technical organizations can use to influence engineers:

+- Play into an engineer’s fear of being left behind technologically
+  - Argue something is the future and what’s used now is old and anachronistic; especially powerful on junior developers (example: [“modern web development”, MongoDB coining the term “post-transactional future”](https://www.nemil.com/mongo/3.html))

+- Write derivative content on hyped topics, as you know there’s a huge market that already wants to read this (examples: blockchains, NoSQL)
+  - Hype is a function of reader interest, but often says little about engineering appropriateness

+- Support others who write seemingly tangential content that supports the need for your product (example: containerization and microservices)

+- Write something controversial that you don’t really fully believe
+  - controversial posts engage partisans and evoke vitriol (“engagement”) on the other side in social media, which is the fuel to get something widely discussed

 ### Sources and Hacks
 ## Social Media
 #### *Reddit and Hacker News*